FOREX -Dollar dips, oil's drop hits Norwegian crown, Canadian dollar

 * Norway's crown, Canadian dollar at five-year lows on oil slide

-* Australian dollar up 0.4 percent after central bank meeting (Updates with deeper fall for Norwegian crown after start of U.S. trade)
+* Australian dollar up 0.4 percent after central bank meeting (Recasts with Norwegian, Canadian currency moves, details)

 By Patrick Graham